Lawson Falls Circuit (Bunyip State Park)

 Bunyip State Park - Closure of Mortimer Nature Walk

-Mortimer Nature Walk was severely impacted by storm events during February 2024 and remains closed to walkers until tree risk and cleanup works have been undertaken.
+The southern section of the Mortimer Nature Walk was severely impacted by storm events during February 2024 and will remain closed until the bridges are repaired.

 Visitors are encouraged to explore other walks in the area such as Nicholls Hut Track to Four Brothers Rocks or walking tracks near Dyers Camping and Picnic Area.